Radio Globo (Honduras): List of repeatersepeaters

-The station is headed by David Romero Ellner.
+The station was headed by David Romero Ellner.

-On September 25, 2009, David Romero asserted that Jews are a problem in Honduras, and supported Hitler and the holocaust.

-The Association of Descendants of Sephardic Jews in Honduras issued a public statement against Romero Ellner.
 On September 28, 2009 it was taken off the air by the de facto Honduran government, which was able to do so due to a decree suspending some articles of the constitution of Honduras, On October 19, 2009 it went back on the air.
 It was awarded an Ondas Award for the best Iberoamericanan radio station for the team effort of fighting against the censorship of de facto government in 2009.